toggledbits/node-red-contrib-ezlo/README.md

 Manipulating a device on Ezlo hubs is most often done by *setting* the value of an item.
 For example, if we want our dimmer device to go from 100% back to 25%, we would set the device's `dimmer` item value to 25.
 So the *ezlo item* node will accept a value at its input, and will attempt to set that value on the item.
 The value must be of the type required by the Ezlo API for the item type (the node will convert strings to numbers and strings to boolean if that's required).

 To set up an *ezlo item* node, you either need to know the item's ID, or pick it from the device and item selectors.
 The selectors will populate once the hub is selected.
-You may need to choose the hub first, then click "Done" to close the unfinished node, then re-open it, to get the lists to populate.
-I'm still trying to get that smoothed out, but there are some chicken-and-egg problems there and sometimes the API doesn't report accurately when a user has changed the hub field.
-This is particularly true for the first *ezlo item* node you add, so you may even need to *Deploy* the unfinished flow and then go back in to edit the item before the lists populate.
-I'll keep working on improving that.
+Choose the device, then the item, and the `Item ID` and `Description` fields will be populated automatically.

 If you send no payload or an empty payload to an *ezlo item* node, it will echo the current value of the item (in the form chosen) at its output.